-The fairness hearing at which the Court will consider whether to approve the settlement is currently scheduled for April 24, 2017, at 10:30 a.m.
-The parties will file a Motion for Final Approval of Settlement as directed by this Court.
-The settlement will become final once this Court has finally approved the settlement, and the time to appeal (by any class members who may have objected) has expired or any appeals have been resolved and the order approving settlement has not been modified, amended, or reversed in any way.
-See Federal Settlement Agreement, Exh.
-A, Part I.I (definition of "Final Approval").
-The settlement is subject to necessary appropriations being made.
+The parties propose that a Fairness Hearing be held on May 7, 2018, or on another date set by the Court.
+Dkt 385.
+The parties will file a Motion for Final Approval of Settlement as directed by this Court; the parties propose a due date of April 30, 2018, based on a proposed fairness hearing date of May 7, 2018.
+The settlement will become final once this Court has finally approved the settlement, and the time to appeal (by any Class Members who may have objected) has expired or any appeals have been resolved and the order approving settlement has not been modified, amended, or reversed in any way.
+See Federal Settlement Agreement, Exhibit A, section I.I (definition of "Final Approval").
+The Settlement is subject to necessary appropriations being made.

-V. NOTICE UNDER CLASS ACTION FAIRNESS ACT
+IV.
+NOTICE UNDER CLASS ACTION FAIRNESS ACT

 Defendant will be responsible for sending out the notices required under 28 U.S.C. § 1715.
-There are class members who currently reside in other states.
-Notice will be provided to the appropriate state officials of those states, as well as the Attorney General of the United States.

-VI.
-THE SETTLEMENT SHOULD BE PRELIMINARILY APPROVED
+V. THE AMENDED SETTLEMENT SHOULD BE PRELIMINARILY APPROVED